anjanatiha/SRL-English/README.md

 ```
 allennlp predict nom-sense-srl/model.tar.gz input.txt --output-file nom-sense-srl/predicted_output.txt --predictor "nominal-sense-srl" --include-package nominal_sense_srl
 ```
-# Run the model: Ontonotes
+## Running Model: Ontonotes

 First set up the paths used.
 The existing `set_paths.sh` file does work on the CCG machines for the location of the unpacked CONLL data, as of 7/27/2020.
 If you would like to point to a different location, simply modify the `set_path.sh` file.

-## The following instructions are to replicate the AllenNLP implementation of verb srl
+### Following instructions are to replicate the AllenNLP implementation of verb srl

 To train:
 ```